 Santorini in September

-Don’t get me wrong: August is an extremely busy and crowded month for the island, and it will be packed everywhere, so get prepared for that if you decide to visit Santorini that month.
+Don’t get me wrong: August is an extremely busy and crowded month on the island, and it will be packed everywhere — so get prepared for that if you decide to visit Santorini this month.
 Avoid August if you can!

-Let’s put it this way: August is 120% busy for Santorini
+Let’s put it this way: August is 120% busy in Santorini.

 Keep reading…